Sputnik (film): Plot

-In 1983, two Russian cosmonauts hear something moving outside their ship before it crashes in Kazakhstan.
-The sole survivor, Konstantin Veshnyakov, is taken to a military research facility run by Colonel Semiradov.
+In 1983, two Russian cosmonauts hear something moving outside their spaceship.
+The ship then crashes in Kazakhstan.
+The sole survivor is Konstantin Veshnyakov.
+The military takes Veshnyakov to a military research facility run by Colonel Semiradov.

-Semiradov recruits the controversial psychiatrist Dr. Tatyana Yuryevna Klimova.
-Veshnyakov cannot remember the crash, despite hypnosis treatments by facility scientist Yan Rigel.
-Klimova quickly discerns that Veshnyakov shows subtle symptoms of post-traumatic stress.
+Veshnyakov cannot remember the crash.
+The facility's scientist, Yan Rigel, tries and fails to cure the amnesia.
+Semiradov decides to recruit a controversial psychiatrist named Dr. Tatyana Yuryevna Klimova.
+Klimova quickly discerns that Veshnyakov shows symptoms of post-traumatic stress.

-That night, Semiradov shows Klimova an alien emerging from Veshnyakov's mouth.
-Semiradov explains the creature emerges every night without Veshnyakov’s knowledge as he sleeps, and that it is responsible for Veshnyakov’s miraculous survival.
-The facility tried to extract the alien, but it is now symbiotically bonded to Veshnyakov and both will slowly die if separated too long.
+Semiradov shows Klimova that at night, an alien emerges from Veshnyakov's mouth as he sleeps.
+Semiradov explains the creature emerges every night without Veshnyakov's knowledge, and that it is responsible for Veshnyakov's survival.
+The facility tried to extract the alien, but it is now symbiotically bonded to Veshnyakov and both will slowly die if separated.
 Klimova agrees to investigate how to separate Veshnyakov from the alien permanently – much to Rigel's jealous chagrin.

-To test how Veshnyakov’s hormones react to stress, Klimova accuses him of killing his fellow cosmonaut, and taunts him about a son he abandoned to go to space.
-Afterwards, Klimova asks for Veshnyakov to stay in a normal room during daylight hours instead of a cell, to see how he reacts to normal civilian interactions.
+Klimova decides she must test how Veshnyakov's hormones react to stress.
+She provokes him with accusations of abandoning his son and causing his colleague's death.
+Afterwards, Klimova asks for Veshnyakov to stay in a normal room during daylight hours instead of a cell, to see how he reacts to normal civilian life.
 She apologizes to Veshnyakov for her harsh words, and he tells her that he only found out about his son one week before his space mission.
-He planned to meet his son after going home.
+He had planned to meet his son after going home, but is now stuck in the facility.

 At night, Klimova interacts with the emerged alien from behind protective glass.
-She notices it fixate on a toy that belongs to Veshnyakov, and daringly asks to remove the glass so she can give the toy to the alien.
-The creature ignores Klimova to play with the toy.
+She notices it fixate on a toy that belongs to Veshnyakov, and daringly removes the glass so she can give the toy to the alien.
+The creature ignores Klimova and plays with the toy.
 But when Klimova tries to touch the creature, it attacks her.
 Soldiers extract Klimova and contain the creature.

-Klimova theorizes the alien is one with Veshnyakov, and it took interest in the toy because it reminds Veshnyakov of his son.
+Klimova theorizes the alien has merged with Veshnyakov, and it took interest in the toy because it reminds Veshnyakov of his son.
 She requests to take Veshnyakov to Moscow for treatment.
 Semiradov reveals this is impossible.
 His superiors in Moscow want to terminate Veshnyakov, and Semiradov has been lying about their research progress to keep Veshnyakov alive.

 While reviewing surveillance footage of the alien, Klimova realizes it is edited.
 She confronts Rigel, and he takes her to see Semiradov feeding live humans to the alien at night.
 Rigel reveals that the creature needs cortisol from a living, terrified human to keep itself and Veshnyakov alive.